iyzhang/superhero-network/README.md

   * Title & affiliation: PhD student at University of Washington
   * Research area: HCI, PL/SE (UIST, CSCW, CHI, OOPSLA)
   * Research focus: I work on developing new statistical analysis tools (e.g., domain-specific languages, interfaces) for researchers who may not be statistical experts.
 I also develop theories for how people analyze data and find ways to improve the validity of analyses.
-  * Activism: I co-organize [Diverse Genders in Research Day](http://wrd.cs.washington.edu/) and have coordinated various mentorship activities for womxn at UW CSE.
-Years ago in undergrad, I helped start a [Girls Who Code](https://girlswhocode.com/) chapter at [John Early Middle School](https://johnearly.mnps.org/our_school/school_overview) in Nashville, TN.
+  * Activism: My research aims to lower barriers to computing and data science.
+I also co-organize [Diverse Genders in Research Day](http://wrd.cs.washington.edu/) and have coordinated various mentorship activities for womxn at UW CSE.
+Years ago, I helped start a [Girls Who Code](https://girlswhocode.com/) chapter at [John Early Middle School](https://johnearly.mnps.org/our_school/school_overview) in Nashville, TN.
   * Personal fun: I paint, mosaic, dance, and (very poorly) golf.

 ### How To Help